jeremycook123/aws-key-disabler-2020/readme.md

 * Set `email.user.enabled` to `True` if you want to send an individual email to each IAM user - containing the information about their Access Key status and whether a particular key is due to be expired or has been expired.

 Configure one of the following options:
-* `email.user.emailaddressconfig.type` to `tag` for tag based email addresses - you also need to specify the tag name `email.user.emailaddressconfig.tagname` for this option.
+* Set `email.user.emailaddressconfig.type` to `tag` for tag based email addresses - you also need to specify the tag name `email.user.emailaddressconfig.tagname` for this option.
-* `email.user.emailaddressconfig.type` to `username` for username based email addresses
+* Set `email.user.emailaddressconfig.type` to `username` for username based email addresses

 * Update the `email.from` to be a valid email address.
 * Set the `lambda.deployment_region` to a region that supports Lambda and SES.
 Also ensure that the region has SES sandbox mode disabled.